nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

 #### **Use Case UC04: Find Students**
-**Actor**: Administrator
+**Actor**: Private Tutor

 **Main Success Scenario (MSS)**:
-1. Administrator types the command to search for students by any field.
+1. Private tutor types the command to search for students by any field.
 2. EduTuTu validates the search criteria.
 3. EduTuTu searches the system and outputs matching students with unique indices.